iCliniq Logo

 What Is the Long-Term Outlook for Tuberculous Meningitis?

 The long-term outlook of tuberculous meningitis would depend on the severity of the illness.
 Early detection and proper treatment can have a good outlook.
 However, once complications like brain damage or stroke have occurred, the outlook would be bad as these conditions are permanent and can not be reversed.
-Taking proper treatment; the complete course of medication can also determine the outlook of the illness.
-If proper treatment is not taken, it may cause the infection to present again.
+Taking proper treatment and the complete course of medication can also determine the outlook of the illness.
+If proper treatment is not taken, the infection may present again.

 Conclusion